Caitlynne Medrek: Career

-Caitlynne decided to move back to Alberta in 2014 to seek out future theatre and film opportunities in her home Province.
-Since the fall of 2014, she was cast as "Hope" in "Urinetown", as "Kensington" in "Becky's New Car", as "Violet Beauregard" in "Willy Wonka and the Chocolate Factory", as "Betty Parris" in Theatre Calgary's "The Crucible", as "Belle" in Disenchanted and "Gertrude McFuzz" in "Seussical, the Musical".
-She has taken an interest in directing and assistant directed "Hana's Suitcase" with StoryBook Theatre and made her directing debut in the fall of 2017 with "Pinkalicious" for StoryBook Theatre.
-In the summer of 2015, she was cast in Episode 10 of AMC's highly acclaimed "Hell on Wheels".
-Since 2015, her film career has excelled further, along with more voiced anime projects for Netflix, a role on Season 2 of Wynonna Earp, a principal role in Season 3 of The Detour and a recurring role on Season 3 on the highly acclaimed series Fargo, as Grace Stussy.
+Medrek decided to move back to Alberta in 2014 to seek out future theatre and film opportunities in her home Province.
+In the fall of 2014, she was cast as Hope in Urinetown, Kensington in Becky's New Car, Violet Beauregard in Willy Wonka and the Chocolate Factory, "Betty Parris" in Theatre Calgary's The Crucible, Belle in Disenchanted, and Gertrude McFuzz in Seussical, the Musical.
+Medrek had also taken an interest in directing and assistant-directed Hana's Suitcase with StoryBook Theatre and made her directing debut in the fall of 2017 with Pinkalicious for StoryBook Theatre.
+In the summer of 2015, she was cast in Episode 10 of AMC's highly acclaimed Hell on Wheels.
+Since 2015, her film career has excelled further, along with more anime projects for Netflix, a role on Season 2 of Wyonna Earp, a principal role in Season 3 of The Detour, and a recurring role on Season 3 of Fargo as Grace Stussy.

 In 2016, she started her own Princess Party Company named YYC Princess which has become Calgary's first and foremost princess company.
 In this realm, she has become a motivational speaker in following your dreams and recently spoke in Calgary at Pechakucha and is a frequent guest speaker at Calgary Comic Expo.
 She is a weekly actor in Dirty Laundry, Calgary's longest running 100% improvised weekly soap opera.

-2019 brought the role of Mrs. Wilkinson to Caitlynne in Theatre Calgary's production of Billy Elliot the Musical.
-Caitlynne was recently awarded the Betty Mitchell Award for Best Leading Actress in a Musical for her role in Billy Elliot.
+In 2019, Medrek played the role of Mrs. Wilkinson in Theatre Calgary's production of Billy Elliot the Musical.
+She won the Betty Mitchell Award for Best Leading Actress in a Musical for her performance.

-In 2020, Caitlynne was named by Avenue Magazine in Calgary as one of Calgary's own "Top 40 under 40".
+In 2020, Medrek was named by Avenue Magazine in Calgary as one of Calgary's own "Top 40 under 40".
 She was also named as Broadway World's "Performer of the Decade" for her role in Theatre Calgary's production of Billy Elliot the Musical.

+Personal life

+Medrek is married to Jordan Charette.